Akira Kurosawa: Childhood and youth (1910–1935)

-Another major childhood influence was Heigo Kurosawa (1906-1933), Akira's older brother by four years.
-In the aftermath of the Great Kantō earthquake and the Kantō Massacre of 1923, Heigo took the thirteen-year-old Akira to view the devastation.
-When the younger brother wanted to look away from the corpses of humans and animals scattered everywhere, Heigo forbade him to do so, encouraging Akira instead to face his fears by confronting them directly.
-Some commentators have suggested that this incident would influence Kurosawa's later artistic career, as the director was seldom hesitant to confront unpleasant truths in his work.

-Heigo was academically gifted, but soon after failing to secure a place in Tokyo's foremost high school, he began to detach himself from the rest of the family, preferring to concentrate on his interest in foreign literature.
-In the late 1920s, Heigo became a benshi (silent film narrator) for Tokyo theaters showing foreign films and quickly made a name for himself.
-Akira, who at this point planned to become a painter, moved in with him, and the two brothers became inseparable.
-With Heigo's guidance, Akira devoured not only films but also theater and circus performances, while exhibiting his paintings and working for the left-wing Proletarian Artists' League.
-However, he was never able to make a living with his art, and, as he began to perceive most of the proletarian movement as "putting unfulfilled political ideals directly onto the canvas", he lost his enthusiasm for painting.
+Another major childhood influence was Kurosawa's older brother by four years, Heigo (1906–1933).
+In the aftermath of the Great Kantō earthquake and the subsequent Kantō Massacre of 1923, Heigo took the 13-year-old Kurosawa to view the devastation.
+When Kurosawa wanted to look away from the corpses of humans and animals scattered everywhere, Heigo forbade him to do so, encouraging him to instead face his fears by confronting them directly.
+Some commentators have suggested that this incident would influence Kurosawa's later artistic career, as he was easily willing to confront and explore unpleasant truths in his work.
+Heigo was academically gifted, but after failing to secure a place in Tokyo's foremost high school, he began to detach himself from the rest of the family and preferred to concentrate on his interest in foreign literature.
+In the late 1920s, Heigo quickly made a name for himself as a benshi (silent film narrator) for Tokyo theaters showing foreign films.
+Kurosawa, who at this point planned to become a painter, moved in with Heigo and the two became inseparable.

-With the increasing production of talking pictures in the early 1930s, film narrators like Heigo began to lose work, and Akira moved back in with his parents.
-In July 1933, Heigo died by suicide.
-Kurosawa has commented on the lasting sense of loss he felt at his brother's death and the chapter of his autobiography (Something Like an Autobiography) that describes it—written nearly half a century after the event—is titled, "A Story I Don't Want to Tell".
-Only four months later, Kurosawa's eldest brother also died, leaving Akira, at age 23, the only one of the Kurosawa brothers still living, together with his three surviving sisters.
+With Heigo's guidance, Kurosawa avidly watched not only films but also theater and circus performances, while exhibiting his paintings and working for the left-wing Proletarian Artists' League.
+He was never able to make a living with his art, and lost his enthusiasm for painting due to this and his growing belief that most of the proletarian movement boiled down to "putting unfulfilled political ideals directly onto the canvas".
+With the increasing production of talking pictures in the early 1930s, film narrators like Heigo began to lose work, and Kurosawa moved back in with his parents.
+In July 1933, Heigo took his own life; Kurosawa has commented on the lasting sense of loss he felt at his brother's death, and the chapter of Something Like an Autobiography that describes it—written nearly 50 years after the event—is titled "A Story I Don't Want to Tell".
+Just four months after Heigo's suicide, Kurosawa's eldest brother also died, leaving 23-year-old Kurosawa as the sole surviving brother amongst his three sisters.